ThreeSixtyGiving/standard/documentation/guidance/plan-the-process.md

 The majority of 360Giving publishers data about all their grants, but there are examples of those who share data about certain programmes, or only grants over a certain value.

-If your goal is to publish data about all your grants but you find there are practical or policy issues to address first, work out which grant programmes or grants that are unaffected by these barriers, and move forward with publishing these.
+If your goal is to publish data about all your grants but you find there are practical or policy issues to address first, work out which grant programmes or grants are unaffected by these barriers, and move forward with publishing these.
 The learning from this process can then be applied to other areas of your grantmaking once the issues are resolved.

 #### Decide whether to share historical grant data
 You can publish data going as far back as you want (and have data for) or focus on sharing information about recent grants.